 This allows you to explore the challenges you face in being yourself and opens up the potential for more choice in your ways of being, inviting more awareness, spontaneity, relaxation, fluidity, energy, ease and creativity into your life.

-By receiving you as a whole, embodied being rather than, for example, just a problem you have or a role you fulfill, the therapeutic relationship can offer you the space to find more support for the parts of yourself that may be seeking expression and be a support through a process of growth.
+By receiving you as a whole, embodied being, rather than only, for example, something you want to bring to therapy or a role you fulfill, the therapeutic relationship can offer you the space to find more support for the parts of yourself that may be seeking expression and be a support through a process of growth.

 In meeting yourself deeply you may find your own ways to be more resourced in meeting others.